will-moss/isaiah/README.md

 if you are using multi-host.
 In this setup, Isaiah is installed only on one server, and communicates with other Docker hosts directly over TCP / Unix sockets.
 It makes it easier to manage multiple remote Docker environments without having to setup Isaiah on all of them.

+> In a multi-host deployment, Isaiah sends requests directly to the `/var/run/docker.sock` socket on the remote machines.
+So, that file must be exposed in one way or another.

 Please note that, in a multi-host setup, there must be a direct access between the main host (where Isaiah is running) and the other ones.
 Usually, they should be on the same network, or visible through a secured gateway / VPN / filesystem mount.